qlik-oss/core-website/docs/use-cases/use-case-custom-analytics/README.md

 - As a dev-ops I want to be able to get typical web-page KPIs out of the system (page-hits, sessions, up-time, down-time, reliability, etc.)
 - As a dev-ops I want to be able to get some information from the monitoring-system about the whether I should scale up/down the system (based on the assumption mentioned above that scaling is done manually)
 - As a dev-ops I want to be able to see how the QiX Engine containers are behaving, including getting detailed log-files and error-messages

+### Testing

+- As a dev-ops I expect basic e2e tests
+- As a dev-ops I expect stress-tests to find out the limits of the given setup (machines & number of distributed services)
+    - Max requests/hits handled per sec
+    - Failure rate / Errors per second
+    - Avg/Min/Max response time
+    - Latency
+    - Number of users handled by the system
+    - See e.g. [this article](https://www.blazemeter.com/blog/understanding-your-reports-part-2-kpi-correlations?utm_source=Blog&utm_medium=BM_Blog&utm_campaign=kpis-part1) for more examples
+- When using the stress-tests mentioned above, I - as a dev-ops - expect to be able to configure key-settings, which drive the behavior of the stress-test
+    - Number of concurrent users
+    - Activity pattern of users (just watching, heavily making selections, etc.)

 ## System Design